rezervemoney/gitbooks/community-first-tokenomics.md

 An investigate thread on Moonrock captial by zachxbt on how they extracted millions by backing pump & dump projects.
 {% endembed %}

 Hyperliquid offers a living proof-point that you don’t have to sell a slice of the cap table to build something huge.
 [Its founders bank-rolled the entire L1](https://www.coinlive.com/news/hyperliquid-the-path-to-financial-aggregation) and order-book DEX out of their own pockets after the 2022 FTX implosion, “refusing to accept any outside funding from venture capitalists” so that ownership could flow straight to users ￼.
-In less than two years that self-funded stance has snowballed into a top-three on-chain venue.&#x20;
+In less than two years that self-funded stance has snowballed into a top-three on-chain venue.

-Analysts credit this “VC-free hyper-growth” model—bootstrapped capital, real fee revenue, and broad community ownership—as a template [for sustainable scale](https://getblock.io/blog/cn/what-is-hyperliquid-full-guide/).&#x20;
+Analysts credit this “VC-free hyper-growth” model—bootstrapped capital, real fee revenue, and broad community ownership—as a template [for sustainable scale](https://getblock.io/blog/cn/what-is-hyperliquid-full-guide/).

 **Rezerve follows the very same playbook**: founder-funded, community-driven, and structurally immune to the dump dynamics that plague VC-backed launches.